Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs.md

 Rebuild a master, worker, or storage non-compute node (NCN).
 Use this procedure in the event that a node has a hardware failure, or some other issue with the node has occurred that warrants rebuilding the node.

-The following is a high-level overview of the NCN rebiuld workflow:
+The following is a high-level overview of the NCN rebuild workflow:
 1. [Prepare Node](#prepare_nodes)
    * There is a different procedure for each type of node (worker, master, and storage).
 1. [Identify Node and Update Metadata](#identify_node_and_update_metadata)